bhartiy/learnsellacious/pages/12.categories/03.seller-commission/default.md

 * From here you can manage the commission, you can enter the diferent different commission for each category.
 * Save the seller profile.
 * On every purchase, seller commission will deduct and credit to the shop owner account.

+**Note: If commission is define in seller profile, category and global too.
+Seller profile will be on first priority.
+If commission is define only in category and global, category will be priority.